Waffle House suspect arrested in Nashville

 The dead were Akilah Dasilva, 23; DeEbony Groves, 21; Joe Perez, 20; and Taurean Sanderlin, 29.
 Four more people were wounded before Mr Shaw Jr intervened.

-Police released a photo of the rifle taken from the restaurant attacker, which appears to be an AR-15, a weapon commonly used by mass shooters in the US.
+Police released a photo of the rifle lying on the restaurant floor after the shooting.
+It appeared to be an AR-15 semi-automatic, a controversial weapon commonly used by mass shooters in the US.

 At a press conference on Sunday, Mr Shaw Jr said he had heard gunshots and glass smashing as people ran for cover.
 He then hid in the restaurant's toilet area but the gunman shot through the door, injuring his arm.